whennemuth/Devops-show-and-tell/README.md

 - I supply links and documentation recommendations?
 - The meetings would not be training.
 - Members train themselves between meetings.
-- The meetings would be motivational, by providing a social event and way of sharing/relating efforts with other.
+- The meetings would be motivational, by providing a social event and way of sharing/relating efforts with others.
 - I can provide a logical sequence of target subjects to play with.

 **LONG TERM TARGET?**:
 Hands-on ability and practical readiness for common cloud-related functions on AWS and linux environments.
-A potential exercise to demonstrate this kind of readiness could be to put a sandbox version of an app currently supported by member up on the cloud.
+A potential exercise to demonstrate this kind of readiness could be to put a sandbox version of an app currently supported by a member up on the cloud.